amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 ***remove bit twiddling***—System programming languages like C, C++, Odin, and Zig need to manipulate bits, but a scientific DSL like Fortran does not need bit twiddling operators like `&`, `|`, `~`, and so on.
 Bits are, after all, hardware-level concepts.

 ***remove objects***—A scientific DSL like Fortran has no need for OO.
-Modules, sum types, product types, functions, and functionals are more than capable of modelling mathematical and scientific concepts.
+The usual assortment of sum types, product types, functions, functionals, type classes, and modules are more than capable of modelling mathematical and scientific concepts.
 Objects are commonly used to model massive tangles of interacting business processes and for hiding their convoluted, mutual mutations of each other's states.
 Objects are convenient (that is, expedient) for representing concepts and organising code that implements a large, sequential business application running on a uniprocessor.
 But objects' very nature—their propensity to hide mutating interactions—make them unsuited to implementing a large, parallel scientific application running on a multiprocessor.

 The key feature introduced by the Fortran 2003 standard was objects.
 OO was the dominant paradigm in the early 2000s, so this extension to the standard was welcomed, at the time.
-Today, though, it has been well established that hidden state mutations of OO are detrimental to comprehensibility of code and parallelism of execution.
-In my view, Fortran's adoption of OO was a mistake.
+Today, though, it has been well established that hidden state mutations of OO are detrimental to code readability and to execution parallelism.
+In my view, Fortran's adoption of OO was a misstep.
 Fortran has never been known for its OO prowess, unlike Simula, Smalltalk, Objective-C, C++, Java, Python, and loads of other modern languages that are ab initio objective.
 Moreover, just tossing objects into the standard does not make the language OO; the syntax must make creating and manipulating objects convenient and effortless.
 Smalltalk and Python excel in that, but Fortran fell way short.
 Be that as it may, given Fortran's mathematical propensities, FP is the superior suitor for Fortran than OO ever could be.

 ***trim variable declarations***—The following is a way to declare and define a two-dimensional, floating-point array in modern Fortran.